Website icon Xpert.Digital

 • Assembly and packaging processes

-At Siemens in Erlangen, more than 70 cobots automate different manufacturing processes.
-Frank Elektronik was able to double its production capacity by using Cobots, from 430-450 to over 800 devices per shift.
-These examples demonstrate the considerable potential of collaborative robotics for increases in efficiency.
+At Siemens in Erlangen, more than 70 cobots automate various manufacturing processes.
+Frank Elektronik was able to double its production capacity through the use of cobots, from 430-450 to over 800 units per shift.
+These examples demonstrate the considerable potential of collaborative robotics for increasing efficiency.

 Predictive maintenance and condition monitoring